Leonid Chernovetskyi: Political career

-Leonid Chernovetskyi won another term as Mayor of Kyiv with 38% of the vote in the May 25, 2008 snap local election, called on by the Verkhovna Rada in March 2008.
+Leonid Chernovetskyi won another term as Mayor of Kyiv with 38% of the vote in the 25 May 2008 snap local election, called by the Verkhovna Rada in March 2008.

-Former deputy head of Leonid Chernovetsky's Block Alla Shlapak stated opinion, that because of humanitarian programs for pensioners, teachers, medics and other groups of society, Chernoverskiy can be considered the best mayor of Kyiv.

-While having a solid amount of money he always paid attention to socially unprotected people and outcasts.
-In 2010 he founded a charitable service “Social patrol”, which was delivering warm clothes, food, medical assistance and advising to homeless people.
+Former deputy head of Leonid Chernovetsky's Block Alla Shlapak highlighted Chernovetsky's support for aid programs for pensioners, teachers, medics and other groups.
+In 2010 he founded a charitable service “Social Patrol”, which was delivering warm clothes, food, medical assistance and advising to homeless people.

-In 12 of April 2012, in Georgia L. Chernovetskiy established charitable fund “Social partnership”.
-The main projects of Social Partnership fund are:“Home care” (providing medicaments and medical assistance to those who are in need); “Family-type orphanage”; “Large family support”; “Gathering of clothes” (system for receiving and redistribution of clothes for people in need); “Food collecting program” (gathering of food for poor people).
+In 12 of April 2012, in Georgia L. Chernovetskiy established a charitable fund called “Social partnership”.
+The main projects of Social Partnership fund are: “Home care” (providing medication and medical assistance to those who are in need); “Family-type orphanage”; “Large family support”; “Gathering of clothes” (system for gathering and distributing clothes for people in need); “Food collecting program” (gathering of food for poor people).

-After the resignation from post of mayor he continued engage in charity.
-According to his own statement ex-mayor spends not less than 1 million dollars to charity per year.
-In September 2013 he has opened an orphanage in Georgia.
+After his resignation from the post of mayor he continued to engage in charitable work.
+According to his own statement, the former mayor donates not less than 1 million dollars to charity per year.
+In September 2013, he opened an orphanage in Georgia.

-Leonid Chernoverskiy belongs to those politics, who are active users of social networks.
-His Facebook page is updated regularly.
-Ex-mayor often chats with other users, gives business advice and expresses his opinion on current events.
-Furthermore, Chernovetskiy periodically organizes various online contests for generating ideas to resolve crisis in Ukraine.
-Authors of the best ideas receive solid cash rewards from the ex-mayor.
+Leonid Chernoverskiy belongs remains active on social media, including Facebook, and has been known to organize contests to generate ideas to help resolve Ukrainian social and political crises, with cash prizes for winners.

 Chernoverskiy did not participate in the 2014 Ukrainian parliamentary election.

 In December 2015 Chernoverskiy made an announcement of his intention to enter the political arena in Georgia in an interview with a Georgian media outlet, stating, “I decided to go into politics because I want to spend the last days of my life here, in Georgia.
 Georgia is my destiny!”.